When is fabric considered large format?

 The current generation of printheads do not need cleaning that often, which allows the heads to only move from left to right and back over where the fabric is.
 A special sensor detects the width of the fabric, mostly done in the first pass.
 From then on, the heads only move above the fabric until the heads need cleaning again.
 This can be set at a firm number of passes or be detected by the printer itself.
 It is vital that you have good quality heads, because that reduces the number of cleaning cycles (that need time and extra ‘travel time’ for the heads to reach the cleaning position).

-The JAVELIN digital textile printer, for example, is a multi-pass printer that prints only above the fabric.
+The Magnolia digital textile printer, for example, is a multi-pass printer that prints only above the fabric.
 Because of the used Archer Technology, including the special printheads and dedicated ink, it reduces the need for cleaning to the absolute minimum.
-The JAVELIN is available in 1.85m printing width for the fashion industry and 3.2m for the home textiles markets.
+The Magnolia is available in 1.85m printing width for the fashion industry and 3.2m for the home textiles markets.

 The choice of printer is also dependent on the quantity of large format fabric you have to print.
 As a rule of the thumb, if you have to print less than 1 million meters per year, one multi-pass scanning machine will do.
 If you go above that amount, you can either decide to buy more scanning machines or invest in a single pass printer.